 An extraordinary story of classical music in Britain is enshrined in the RPS Collection at the British Library.
 Here, 200 years of scores, letters, significant papers and other artefacts - including, remarkably, a lock of Beethoven's hair! - are safely preserved.

-The surviving Philharmonic Society library housed at the British Library includes more than 270 volumes of manuscript scores.
-Most of the manuscripts are of 19th-century date, from the extensive orchestral library gradually built up by the Society from the its first years.
-Many fewer parts have survived the wear and tear of use and the passage of time, but with the co-operation of the Royal Academy of Music, a small number of the original, partly manuscript, sets have recently been placed with the scores
+The RPS Collection includes more than 270 volumes of manuscript scores.
+Most date from the 19th Century, from the extensive orchestral library gradually amassed by the Society from the its first years.
+Many parts have survived the wear-and-tear and passage of time but, with the co-operation of the Royal Academy of Music, a small number of the original sets have recently been placed alongside the scores.

 The full score of Mendelssohn’s First Symphony, which the composer presented to the Society after giving the work’s premiere with us in 1829, is outstanding among the autograph manuscripts, but the collection also includes autographs by such lesser known nineteenth-century composers as Ignaz Pleyel, Sigismund Neukomm, Cipriani Potter as well as Luigi Cherubini, Louis Spohr and William Sterndale Bennett.

 There is also a range of authoritative copyists' scores sent by composers when the RPS gave the world premiere or first British performances of works.